Student employability and careers

 Students' Union job opportunities page.

-Each department has an Academic Careers Link who coordinates employability and careers-related
+Each department has an Employability Development Director (EDD) who coordinates employability

-(E&CC) and keeps staff up to date with current services and initiatives.
-Working with the
+Employability and Careers Centre and keep staff up to date with current services and initiatives.
+Working

-Karen Gooch works with staff, students and employers to promote employability opportunities, including placements.
+The Faculty placements team work with staff, students and employers to promote employability

 Karen Gooch - Faculty Placements Manager